-The data in Table 1 terminate in 2002, but current events up to the second quarter of 2004 seem to be consistent with the proposition that increase in money supply first leads to increase in output and then to increase in prices.
-Money supply increased rapidly in 2002-3 mainly as a result of the large inflow of foreign exchanges acquired through large trade surplus and large foreign investment.
-The foreign exchange was converted into high power money in the banks.
-This led to rapid expansion of money and credit and to increases in investment and output in 2003, with real GDP increasing by 9.3 percent.
-Signs of inflation began to show in the last quarter of 2003 as Friedman would have predicted.
+The data in Table 1 terminate in 2002, but macroeconomic developments up to the second quarter of 2004 are also consistent with the Friedman proposition that increase in money supply first leads to increase in output and then to increase in prices.
+Money supply increased rapidly in 2002-3 mainly as a result of the large inflow of foreign exchanges acquired through large trade surplus and large inflow of foreign investment.
+The acquired foreign exchange was converted into high power money in the banks.
+This led to rapid expansion of money and credit and to increases in investment and output in 2003.
+The annual rate of increase in M2 was about 13 percent in January 2002, rose to over 18 percent at the end of 2002 and to over 21 percent in mid-2003, and was reduced to about 18 percent in the beginning of 2004.
+China's real GDP increased at a 9.1 percent rate in 2003 and a 9.8 percent rate in the first quarter of 2004 as compared with 8.0 percent in 2002 (see Table 1).
+Signs of inflation began to show in the last quarter of 2003, with the rate of inflation rising to 3.8 percent annually in April 2004 (the highest rate in seven years).